 As for internship contracts, it is only the standard AU-contract that you, as supervisor, must sign.

-Note that from fall 2024, it is no longer necessary for the student to indicate either name or study number in relation to correct submission of the thesis/bachelor's project/dissertation in connection with submission in WISEflow.
+From fall 2024, it is no longer necessary for the student to indicate either name or study number on their thesis.
 The students are welcome to add their name, but it is not required.

 The study administrator helps with the practical and administrative aspects of teaching.
 This applies to, among other things, book orders, scheduling and exam planning, support in connection with Brightspace and WISEflow, contact with students on general questions, proofreading of exam assignments and much more.